MMedFD: A Real-world Healthcare Benchmark for Multi-turn Full-Duplex Automatic Speech Recognition: Methodology

 \subsection{Data Acquisition}

-We collected speech from a full-duplex healthcare assistant during internal testing (beta version).
-The assistant continuously listened while generating synthesized replies.
-To reflect deployment acoustics, we preserved acoustic echo cancellation (AEC), automatic noise suppression (ANS), and automatic gain control (AGC) \cite{aec_eval}.
-Each session was stored as 16 kHz 16-bit long-form single-channel pulse code modulation (PCM) with wall clock timestamps suitable for Rich Transcription Time Marked (RTTM) turn annotation and Conversation Time Marked (CTM) word alignment \cite{nist_rttm}.
-We archived a separate text-to-speech (TTS) waveform for each agent reply with a stable identifier and order, the LLM-generated text, role labels, and a session manifest linking text to audio.
-The audio agent generated two synchronized views without filtering.
+We collected speech from a full-duplex healthcare assistant (agent) during internal beta testing.
+The agent continuously listened while generating synthesized replies.
+To match deployment acoustics, we retained acoustic echo cancellation (AEC), automatic noise suppression (ANS), and automatic gain control (AGC) \cite{aec_eval}.
+Each session was stored as long-form single-channel 16 kHz 16-bit pulse code modulation (PCM) audio with wall-clock timestamps, enabling Rich Transcription Time Marked (RTTM) turn annotation and Conversation Time Marked (CTM) word alignment \cite{nist_rttm}.
+For each agent reply, we stored the text produced by the LLM, a text-to-speech (TTS) waveform, a stable reply identifier and order, role labels, and a session manifest linking text and audio.
+We exported two synchronized views without filtering.
 The conversation view retained the complete mixed timeline.
 The user view excluded non-user segments while preserving residual echo to reflect full-duplex artifacts.